intelliconnect/genai-pm-assistant-smart-reminder/README.md

 ## About GenAI SmartReminder PM Assistant
 Redefining the future of work with GenAI and Automation!

 This custom intelligent application sends dynamic reminders to team members, ensuring essential tasks like code check-ins, updates, and follow-ups are completed without a hitch.
-The toole enables PM to make daily project management tasks seamless and stress free
+The tool enables PM to make daily project management tasks seamless and stress-free

 By using Generative AI, each reminder is thoughtfully rephrased, keeping the messages engaging and preventing them from becoming repetitive.
-This approach is making both managers and team members happier—managers save valuable time, and team members appreciate the gentle, non-intrusive prompts.
+This approach makes both managers and team members happier—managers save valuable time, and team members appreciate the gentle, non-intrusive prompts.

 ### Pre-requisites
 - A Power Automate Premium License